opensponsorship-dev-test/frontend/README.md

 - I did not have time to add a stepper display to show what page of the form the user is on

 - I did not have time to design "a well styled profile" so I just output each athletes

+- Did not have time to add a file upload so the image is just a pasted link for now